 Bentgrass and Annual Bluegrasses, can invade a lawn through use of a low-quality seed mix, from sod (more commonly found then anyone likes to admit) or from a nearby golf course.
 These weed grasses are encouraged by too frequent, shallow-watering.
 Golf courses use bentgrass because it doesn’t mind being mowed very short (so the ball can roll).
 They can spread quickly through a lawn during cool, wet weather, taking over areas where the rest of your grass isn’t doing well.
 But it is helpless against heat and drought.
 Once that weather hits, an invaded lawn will start to brown out in large, uneven patches.

 The damage in this lawn is easily identified.
 The dividing line between healthy and dead grass is sharp.
 You can also see that the blades of the brown grass are much thinner than those of the healthy grass.
 Bentgrass also roots shallowly, which just makes droughts worse as its root structure quickly dries out in the top level of the soil, while the more deeply rooted desirable grasses remain protected deeper in the soil profile.
-This patch pulled right out when Kyle tugged on it.
+Patches are easily pulled out when tugged on, even gently.

 Finding a patch early in the year gives you time to spot-seed the area while giving the desirable grass time to establish itself.
 Then by the time the heat strikes, you will have stronger grasses among the weak bentgrass.
 This method also avoids making the kind of large area of open earth that weeds consider an open invitation to take root.

 If you notice large areas of bentgrass in your yard it could be worth it to reach out to a lawn care specialist near you for a consultation and to set up a reseeding appointment where they can clean up the spots for you and make sure to reseed with high-quality seed.
 At Lawnsavers we offer a number of seeding services to help your lawn grow healthy again.